Nemesis (Christie novel): Homosexual themes

-In the novel, Verity eventually rejected Clotilde in favour of Michael Rafiel.
+In the novel, Verity eventually rejects Clotilde in favour of Michael Rafiel.
 The wisdom of this choice is not really questioned.
 Miss Marple herself acknowledges that Michael "has never been any good", and that he had little chance of ever reforming, though he has been convicted wrongfully of the murder.
-Yet Marple seems convinced that Michael was the right man for "the young, beautiful, innocent, and good" Verity, perhaps because he could offer her sexual fulfilment and children.
-Michael is thus depicted as a superior choice as a romantic partner to Clotilde.
-The same Clotilde depicted as noble and intelligent, and loving Verity more than anyone or anything in the world.
-Clotilde is the only character who refused to accept Verity's natural preference for men.
+Yet Miss Marple seems convinced that Michael was the right man for "the young, beautiful, innocent, and good" Verity, perhaps because he could offer her sexual fulfilment and children.
+Michael is thus depicted as a superior choice as a romantic partner to Clotilde – the same Clotilde depicted as noble and intelligent, and loving Verity more than anyone or anything in the world.
+Clotilde is the only character who refuses to accept Verity's natural preference for men.

 Verity is not the only one murdered by Clotilde.
 The other victim is Nora Broad, an attractive working class girl.
 Clotilde offers Nora "seductive gifts" and acts of friendship, but proceeds to brutally murder her.
 When asked to identify Nora's corpse, Clotilde falsely identifies her as Verity.
 This is repeating a pattern from The Body in the Library (1942).
-In both cases, a person is contacted by the police and asked to identify a corpse.
-In both cases, the person has secret motivations and intentionally makes a false identification.
+In both cases, a person asked to identify a corpse has secret motivations and intentionally makes a false identification.
 While the police investigate the murder of the upper-class Verity, Nora's disappearance is not investigated.
 The police consider her just another "promiscuous" girl who did not inform her family that she was running away with a man.